TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/56 - Titus/Titus 2/Titus 2.12.md

 ---

-instructing us, to the intent that, denying ungodliness and worldly lusts, we should live soberly and righteously and godly in this present world;
+instructing us to the intent that, denying ungodliness and worldly lusts, we would live soberly, righteously, and godly in this present world;